iamonnox/tradecontrol/docs/tc_assets.md

 This fact is demonstrated in the practice of High Frequency Trading, where HFT platforms guarantee that the time from order to acknowledgement is under 10 milliseconds (and less).
 Without the space and time to produce value which precedes a genuine trade, a HF transaction only needs to apply the cost of moving the allocation of rights to an asset from one party to another.

 The Asset Layer is a vast enterprise, for once a UIP is applied to the output of a productive workflow, owners can maximise exploitation by abstracting its interfaces, thereby deriving new meta-layers of connectivity (such as financial instruments and products).
-These extensions are non-foundational, and therefore I only example [a simple case](#cadastral) below.
-I am interested in those assets that are directly extrapolated from the Production Layer, because their extraction is mechanised in the Trade Control node algorithms.
+These extensions are non-foundational, and therefore I will only example [a simple case](#cadastral).

 **Figure 7** depicts the Asset Layer as it is presented to financial investors in the form of a cadastral: